mcqll/mcqll.github.io/README.md

 ```
 if it is correctly configured, `bundle exec jekyll serve` should work to serve the site locally.

+**NOTE:** Latest version of Jekyll (3.8.3) is not compatible with latest github-pages gem.
+You'll be able to work with both gems by downgrading Jekyll in your Gemfile to 3.7.3..

+To downgrad:
+In your Gemfile, change `gem 'jekyll'` to `gem 'jekyll', '3.7.3'`.
+Then, `bundle update`.

 ## Editing workflow !
 IMPORTANT !

 - edit a page locally (for example, edit one of the files in the `_pages/` directory, or add a new `lastname.firstname.md` file to `/_people` to add a new lab member)